rdonalson/Financial-Planner-Forecast-Ledger/README.md

 # Financial-Planner-Forecast-Ledger (Angular 15 Hosted on Azure)
 ## Source Code

 *    The Financial Planner is an Angular 15 SPA with a .NET Core API are Web Apps hosted on Azure Cloud.
 The UI is a mix of PrimeNg, Material, Bootstrap 5 and NgRx-Redux.
 The API is .NET Core using Entity Framework Core with a Code First approach.
 The UI Login and the API security are handled by Microsoft Intra ID (Active Directory).
+The Database is SQL Server also hosted on Azure.

 *	Financial Planner Abstract: This Application enables You to keep your checking or saving account solvent out to any future point in time.
 You enter expenses and incomes with a starting amount, then by entering a time frame, you can easily see a total by end of that time frame.
 These calculated items can be displayed in either a graphic or ledger format.
     - Once logged in go to the Item Detail section and add your credits (Income sources: paychecks, tax refunds, etc.) and the Period of Occurrence.
 Be sure to enter the amounts you get after taxes are taken out (take-home pay).